nand0p/cloud_openvpn_router/README.md

 Cloud OpenVPN Router

 This code launches an OpenVPN server in an AWS VPC.

-- Cloudformation is used for launching all resources
+- Cloudformation
-- ASG with min/max of 1 and healthchecks ensures availability
-- Openvpn is configured via cloudinit userdata
+- Ansible
+- Terraform
+- Docker
+- Vagrant

 The cloud openvpn server functions as a router between the connecting clients.
 This allows remote offices, possibly with